rear/rear-workshop-osbconf-2016/README.md

 Is quite simple: *vagrant halt* (see also *vagrant -h* for more options)

+## Cleaning up the VMs

+When you are done with the labs you can simply destroy all the VMs by *vagrant destroy*

+And, the vagrant box can be removed as *vagrant box remove centos/7*

 # Encountered a problem with setting up the workshop